Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: FPT inapproximability of and

-To prove such a bound, first recall that the proof in \autoref{thm:lb-biDSN} uses the fact that, if a main gadget and all its four surrounding secondary gadgets are tight, then the solution must contain at least four red edges with one-end point in the main gadget.
-This was stated in \autoref{lem:main-at-least-4-red}.
-It is not hard to see that the proof of \autoref{lem:main-at-least-4-red} in fact yields a slightly stronger result that, for each of the four secondary gadgets, there must be at least one red edge with an end-point in that gadget and the other end-point in the main gadget.
-This is formalized below.
+To prove such a bound, first recall that \autoref{lem:main-at-least-4-red} (used in the proof of \autoref{thm:lb-biDSN}) exactly shows that if a main gadget and all its four surrounding secondary gadgets are tight, then the edge set $N$ must contain at least four red edges with exactly one-end point in the main gadget.
+We restate this formally as follows (proof is omitted since it is exactly the same as that of \autoref{lem:main-at-least-4-red})